(Effective Fall 2020)

 Special Equipment Needs

-Students will be required to have the tools listed on the Automated Manufacturing website.
+Students will be required to have the tools listed on the Manufacturing Engineering Technology website.

 - solve manufacturing problems using computer hardware and software.